Ovarian cancer test (CA125)

 Can the CA125 test be used to screen for ovarian cancer in healthy women without symptoms?

 Screening tests are tests done on people without symptoms in order to diagnose a disease early, while it is still at a curable stage.
-Some examples of screening tests currently used include mammograms for breast cancer and Pap smears for cervical cancer.
+Some examples of screening tests currently used include mammograms for breast cancer and human papillomavirus (HPV) tests (which have replaced Pap smears) for cervical cancer.

 Screening tests must be sensitive (able to reliably detect the disease in its early stages), as well as specific for the condition being tested.
 The CA125 test alone is not useful as a screening test for ovarian cancer, because it is not sensitive or specific enough.
-In fact, there are currently no accepted methods of population screening for early detection of ovarian cancer.
+In fact, there are currently no accepted methods of population screening for early detection of ovarian cancer, and there is no conclusive evidence suggesting that screening will reduce the number of deaths from ovarian cancer.